Oxygen already runs low as COVID-19 surges in South Africa

 JOHANNESBURG (AP) — The coronavirus storm has arrived in South Africa, but in the overflowing COVID-19 wards the sound is less of a roar than a rasp.

-Health Minister Zweli Mkhize, visiting a hospital Friday, said authorities are working with industry to address the strained oxygen supply and divert more to health facilities.

-Some of the hospital's patients spilled into heated tents in the parking lot.
-They lay under thick blankets in the middle of winter in the Southern Hemisphere, with a cold front arriving this weekend and temperatures expected to dip below freezing.
+Some patients spilled into heated tents in the hospital parking lot.
+They lay under blankets in the middle of winter in the Southern Hemisphere, with a cold front bringing freezing temperatures this weekend.

+“The patients are scared, very, very scared,” said Lynne Wilkinson, a public health specialist who is part of a volunteer effort seeking 100 oxygen concentrators for a 450-bed field hospital in Johannesburg.

+But sourcing the portable, low-volume devices is a problem because they’re bought up by the private sector, even individuals, she told The Associated Press: “They keep them at home.”

 South Africa overnight posted another record daily high of confirmed cases, 13,674, as Africa’s most developed country is a new global hot spot with 238,339 cases overall.
 More than a third are in Gauteng.